webmastersmith/notes/Databases/SQL/SQL_DataTypes.md

 Null

-- every data type can have a null value. mean "contains no data".
+- every data type can have a null value. mean “contains no data”.
 - NULL //means cell is empty and contains no data.
 - NOT NULL //must have value, even if 0 or empty string.